kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ## Web Markup

 Web markup is part of a much bigger topic in iOS 9: search.
-Search includes three different APIs: NSUserActivity, CoreSpotlight and web markup.
-The second half of this chapter will focus on web markup but if you want to read more about the first two APIs, you should read Chapter X, which covers them in detail.
+Search includes three different APIs: web markup, NSUserActivity and CoreSpotlight.
+The second half of this chapter focuses on web markup but if you want to read more about the other two search APIs, you should read Chapter X, which covers them in detail.

 Search in iOS 9 is about to get much better.
 Searching in an iOS device's Spotlight or in mobile Safari's URL bar will now work a lot like a search engine.
 Search results will come from a private index as well as a public index.
 The private index includes the "browsing history" of the user inside a particular app.
 This will be indexed and searchable through the iOS device.